weingrill/RoboTel/docs/manual.rst

 -----------

 The hydraulic brake is opened, as soon as the drive is enabled to avoid a drive error.

 * "ENABLE" enables/disables the drive.
 * Buttons "↑" and "↓" increase and decrease the elevation.
 * Pressing the buttons "↑" and "↓" simultaneously immediately closes the brake.

-* *WARNING* Enabling the drive will automatically open the brake for both elevation and azimuth.
+**WARNING** Enabling the drive will automatically open the brake for both elevation and azimuth.

 8 Azimuth
 ---------

 * "ENABLE" enables/disables the drive.
 * Buttons "←" and "→" rotate the azimuth counter-clockwise and clockwise.

-* *WARNING* This behaviour will change in future.
-It is planned to implement a equatorial positioning in right-ascension and declination.
-* *WARNING* Enabling the azimuth also enables the elevation, since the break will be opened.
+**WARNING** Enabling the azimuth also enables the elevation, since the break will be opened.

 9 Dome Control
 --------------
 * Buttons "←" and "→" rotate the dome counter-clockwise and clockwise.
 * Buttons "↑" and "↓" open and close the slit and the flap.

+*Due to the design there is a latency of up to five seconds until the command is executed.
+This also applies for pressing the emergency stop.*
+**The emergency stop is not directly connected to the dome controls.**

 10 Filter Wheel
 ---------------